padiaankur/padiaankur.github.io/README.md

 Previously, I was a senior research scientist at Philips Research North America, where I focused on designing and implementing NLP algorithms for problems related to clinical domain.

-I received my PhD candidate in Computer Science from University of Maryland, Baltimore County.
+I received my PhD in Computer Science from University of Maryland, Baltimore County.
 My PhD dissertation focused on developing ML and NLP algorithms to improve the quality of knowledge graphs.
 I was advised by Prof. [Tim Finin](https://redirect.cs.umbc.edu/~finin/) and Prof. [Francis Ferraro](https://redirect.cs.umbc.edu/~ferraro/).

 ## Recent News